 Courses run in the outdoor season are run on Sunday mornings 09:00 to 12:00 over two consecutive Sundays.

 In both cases the initial training is followed by a further 6 hours of practice and coaching during normal club hours.

 Completion of a beginners course does not guarantee membership of the club and applications for membership are reviewed at our regular committee meetings.

 The course ensures that you have been instructed in Archery Safety and have learned the basic competence in Archery Skills using a recurve bow.

 To book a place on a course, check the dates for future courses or to put your name down for the next opportunity email our Beginners' Course Co-ordinator at this email address

 Please remember to say whether the person to take the course is a junior (under 18) and state their age or for an adult state "senior"

 If you are on our waiting list and can't wait to have your first go at archery, you could try one of our taster sessions.
-These are not training courses but do give beginners a first experience of handling a bow and a chance to find out if archery is for you and your wait is worth while.
-Dates will be added to the events page on Facebook when available, so please check there.
+These are not training courses but do give beginners a first experience of handling a bow and a chance to find out if archery is for you.
+The one hour session will normally be held on the last Sunday of the month, dates will be added to the events page on Facebook when available, so please check there.

 Have a go event